ezpaarse-project/ezpaarse/doc/development/tools.md

 ## csvtotalizer

-Produce a summary on the content of a CSV file resulting from a processing of ezPAARSE.
+Produces a summary on the content of a CSV file resulting from a processing of ezPAARSE.
 The CSV file must be sent to the system input (stdin) of the command.

 Example:
 ```bash